Open-CMSIS-Pack/vscode-get-started/README.md

 The project is generated using the [CMSIS-Toolbox](https://github.com/Open-CMSIS-Pack/devtools/blob/main/tools/projmgr/docs/Manual/Overview.md) and is written in the [`csolution`](https://github.com/Open-CMSIS-Pack/devtools/blob/main/tools/projmgr/docs/Manual/YML-Format.md) format:

-- [`.cdefault.yml`](./.cdefault.yml) sets the default toolchain and specifies toolchain specific commandline options for supported toolchains.
+- [`cdefault.yml`] is located in the ./etc directory of the CMSIS-Toolbox.
+It sets the default toolchain specific commandline options for supported toolchains.
+  In case a solution specific version is required, you can copy the file locally and it will be used by the tools instead.
 - [`get_started.csolution.yml`](./get_started.csolution.yml) lists and defines the hardware targets, build-types and projects.
 - [`hello/hello.cproject.yml`](./hello/hello.cproject.yml) defines the packs, components, source files and output files.